Director of Dance

 Caryn has taught music since 1985, using traditional teaching methods combined with an emphasis on theory to give her students a solid foundation for many different playing styles, including classical, jazz, rock, and Latin.
 Some of her students’ accomplishments include playing drums in a Coca-Cola commercial; graduating from Eastman School of Music; scoring 95 and above on NYSSMA Level 6 snare drum solos; and scoring 100 or 28 on marimba solos.

-Bill Gregg, Guitar, Autoharp, Banjo, Country Fiddle, Dulcimer
+Guitar, Autoharp, 5 string Banjo, Tenor Banjo, Country Fiddle, Dulcimer, Ukulele

 William Gregg began playing piano when he was five years old.
-He went on to study organ, accordion, guitar, violin/fiddle, mandolin, banjo, Appalachian dulcimer, and autoharp.
-He has composed numerous works for classical guitar, including 24 studies in all major and minor keys as well as many duets and trios for guitar and other instruments.
-He also continues to perform traditional American folk music, and received the annual Leonard Reid Award for 2012 at the Mountain Laurel Autoharp Gathering in Newport, PA.
+He went on to study organ, accordion, guitar, violin/fiddle, mandolin, banjo, Appalachian dulcimer, ukulele and autoharp.
+He also performs traditional American folk music.
+Bill regularly presents workshops at festivals such as the New England Folk Festival (NEFFA) and the Cranberry Dulcimer & Autoharp Gathering.
+He received the annual Leonard Reid Award for 2012 at the Mountain Laurel Autoharp Gathering in Newport, PA.
+In recent years he has taught several public group classes focusing on acoustic blues guitar.